n4sm/m0dern_p4cker/README.md

 gcc packer.c -o packer && gcc test_re.c -o test
 ```

-Next it you can pack your elf file with differents option
+Next it you can pack your elf file with differents options

 ```
 ./packer test xor